ArmanyaDalmia/ArmanyaDalmia/README.md

 I'm a 2nd Software Engineering student at UW currently looking for Fall 2021 Internships.
 Feel free to reach out on my *[Linkedin](https://www.linkedin.com/in/armanyadalmia/)* or my email *<armanya.dalmia@gmail.com>*!

-Here are some of the cool things I've worked on!
+Below are some of the cool things I've worked on!

 <!--
 **ArmanyaDalmia/ArmanyaDalmia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.